joda01/imagec-doc/docs/fundamentals/pipelines.md

 ImageC provides a wide range of commands that can be used for this purpose.

 By clicking on the **--- + ---** button within the pipeline step section, the command selection dialog is opened.
-Commands are classified into four principal categories: image processing commands (gray), object detection commands (white), object classification commands and object post-processing commands (green).
+Commands are classified into four principal categories: image processing commands (gray), object segmentation commands (white), object classification commands and object post-processing commands (green).

 When opening the command selection dialogue, this dialogue shows all the available commands that can be used at this pipeline position.
 Double-click to insert the command.